-You can use USCIS FOIA request form G-639 to get any of your documents that you may have lost or your employer is not sharing with you.
+You can use USCIS FOIA request form G-639 to get I-140 information.

 USCIS FOIA request (Freedom of Information request Act) is the answer to question “How to get i-140 copy from USCIS” if your employer is not sharing.

 Filing fees for FOIA is $0 (zero).
 Its free with some conditions.